HemanthJabalpuri/signapk/README.md

 ## signapk

 SignAPK for working in Android without any dependencies.
-(Only testkeys)
+(Only testkey and platform)

 **Another simple signapk mod!**

 I have modified SignApk.java from https://android.googlesource.com/platform/build/+/e691373514d47ecf29ce13e14e9f3b867d394693/tools/signapk for running in android too.

-**Limitation for this is only testkeys are supported.**
+**Limitation for this is only testkey for zips and platform for apks are supported.**

 ### Features: